Peppermint (See Bo He)

 Flavors: Pungent, Slightly Sweet

 Peppermint anesthetizes the nerves in the intestinal tract by local action.
-Because it does not stimulate the uterus, it is very safe to use for morning sickness (angelica and catnip are not, as they have low-level drug antispasmodic effects).
+Because it does not stimulate the uterus, it is very safe to use for morning sickness (angelica and catnip are not as safe as they have low-level antispasmodic effects).

 Oil of peppermint is considered even better than Western drugs for treating IBS (irritable bowel syndrome).